opendatasoft/overpass-query-box/README.md

 the last processing
 * Pass its content to the Overpass interpreter and get the response.
 * Upload each responses in a separate file on the FTP server.

+## License
+This software is licensed under the MIT license.